 If adopted, the rule would shift a long-standing effort to separate out non-traditional health care payment programs and traditional health insurance programs.

 First, let's jump in to a little background information.

-A health care sharing ministry is an that brings together a group of like-minded individuals that help each other share the burden of unexpected medical costs.
+A health care sharing ministry is an affordable alternative to health insurance that brings together a group of like-minded individuals that help each other share the burden of unexpected medical costs.
 They often have a PPO network along with a more affordable price tag.

 With health care costs as high as they are, healthcare sharing ministries are exploding in popularity due to their lower costs and shared values they promote.
 Some examples are Medi-Share, Liberty HealthShare, Christian Healthcare Ministries, Altrua Health Share, Shared Health Alliance and Samaritan Ministries.